loadncode/amwaketool/README.md

 amwaketool enables the "Wake up" function in the Kore and Yatse Android and iOS apps.
 This means that Kodi running on Linux devices can be started remotely from Kore or Yatse.

-amwaketool runs Kodi from within the active user's environment (and with the active user's permissions) to ensure that Kodi features such as device power management work. amwaketool can be installed on multiple devices within the same LAN without conflicting. amwaketool also functions across different GUI user login sessions and does not conflict with local (non-remote) methods of starting Kodi.
+amwaketool runs Kodi from within the active user's session (and with the active user's permissions) to ensure that Kodi features such as device power management work. amwaketool can be installed on multiple devices within the same LAN without conflicting. amwaketool also functions across different GUI user login sessions and does not conflict with local (non-remote) methods of starting Kodi.

 Note that amwaketool requires root permissions by default because it listens on UDP port 9 which is a priviledged port.